Property Abroad

 In Brazil, lawmakers are also seeking to recognize cryptocurrency as part of personal financial assets - but for a different reason.
 Lawmakers in Brazil's National Congress plan to amend a bill that aims to protect citizens' personal savings of up to 40 minimum wages from possible confiscation in favor of creditors.
 In his address to the congressional Constitution, Justice and Citizenship Committee, Deputy Felipe Francisquini said, "Today's investment behavior has changed and the traditional savings account is being overtaken by other forms of financial investment. "

 A bill aimed at enhancing the ability of UK authorities to tackle the illegal use of cryptocurrencies has been passed to the final stage of approval by the House of Lords.
+Economic crime and corporate transparency introduced in September 2022 will return to the lower house of the British parliament, the House of Commons, which will either decide to accept the proposed amendments or recommend further changes to the bill.

 Recommended real estate

-Sale flat in Both with mountain view 155 711,00 $
+Sale flat in Chicago with city view 219 999 $

 1 Bedroom